A Unified Framework for Community Detection and Model Selection in Blockmodels: Methodology

 Finally, note that the centroids $\{\CC_k\}$ in Eq. \eqref{eq:objective_1} and the projections $\{\Pi_k\}$ in Eq. \eqref{eq:objective_2} and Eq. \eqref{eq:objective_3} depend on both the community assignments $\{t_i\}$ and latent positions $\{\widehat{U}_i\}$, but we have kept this dependence implicit to avoid notational complexity.
 In our theoretical analysis, we properly denote the centroids $\{\CC_k\}$ and the projections $\{\Pi_k\}$ as $\{\CC_k^{(t,\widehat{U})}\}$ and $\{\Pi_k^{(t,\widehat{U})}\}$ respectively, making the dependence explicit.
 We propose the following greedy algorithm for minimizing the objective functions in Eq.~\eqref{eq:objective_2} and Eq.~\eqref{eq:objective_3}.

-\begin{enumerate} \item Initialize with a random community assignment $\{t_i\}\in[K]^n$. \item This step is slightly different for Eq.~\eqref{eq:objective_2} and Eq.~\eqref{eq:objective_3}. \begin{enumerate} \item Under the DCBM (Eq.~\eqref{eq:objective_2}), for each community $k$, collect all the points $\widehat{U}_i$ for which $t_i=k$ and call this a matrix $M_k$.
+\begin{enumerate} \item Initialization: estimated latent positions $\{\widehat{U}_i\}$, community assignments $\{t_i\}\in[K]^n$ (chosen randomly), tolerance threshold $\tau$, maximum no. of iterations $T$. \item This step is slightly different for Eq.~\eqref{eq:objective_2} and Eq.~\eqref{eq:objective_3}. \begin{enumerate} \item Under the DCBM (Eq.~\eqref{eq:objective_2}), for each community $k$, collect all the points $\widehat{U}_i$ for which $t_i=k$ and call this a matrix $M_k$.
 Next, find the (left) singular vector $v_k$ corresponding to the largest singular value of $M_k$ and then define $\Pi_k = v_k v_k^{\top}$. \item Under the PABM (Eq.~\eqref{eq:objective_3}), for each community $k$, collect all the points $\widehat{U}_i$ for which $t_i=k$ and call this a matrix $M_k$.
-Next, find the matrix $V_k$ whose columns are the left singular vectors corresponding to the $K$ largest singular values of $M_k$ and then define $\Pi_k = V_k V_k^{\top}$. \end{enumerate} \item For each point $i$, update $t_i$ as the community $k$ for which $\|(I - \Pi_k) \widehat{U}_i\|$ is minimized. \item Repeat steps $2$ and $3$ until convergence. \end{enumerate}
+Next, find the matrix $V_k$ whose columns are the left singular vectors corresponding to the $K$ largest singular values of $M_k$ and then define $\Pi_k = V_k V_k^{\top}$. \end{enumerate} \item For each point $i$, obtain $t_i^{\text{update}}$ as the community $k$ for which $\|(I - \Pi_k) \widehat{U}_i\|$ is minimized, and compute the step size:

+\item Update community assignments $\{t_i\}=\{t_i^{\text{update}}\}$. \item Repeat steps $2$-$4$ until the step size $e$ falls below the threshold $\tau$ or the maximum no. of iterations $T$ is reached. \end{enumerate}